ParthenosWP4/standardsLibrary/RNG2ODD/README.md

-Work based on an initiative by Rafaele Vigilanti for MEI :
+Work based on an initiative by Raffaele Vigilanti for MEI (https://gist.github.com/raffazizzi/3237989) :

 ```
 I wrote this XSLT 2.0 for migrating the **MEI** schema specification (expressed in RelaxNG) into **TEI ODD**.